Skip to content

 The application trains in two stages:

-2. Fine Stage: Add temporal deformation network for dynamic tissue modeling
+2. The Fine Stage where a temporal deformation network model is added for dynamic tissue modeling.

 The training uses: